 Classes held during the two years form an essential part of the training program in Child/Adolescent Psychiatry at Einstein/Montefiore.
-First and Second-Year Fellows have protected time on two days for classes taught by senior faculty from the Division of Child and Adolescent Psychiatry.
+First and Second-Year Fellows have protected time for classes taught by faculty from the Division of Child and Adolescent Psychiatry.

 Designed to complement the clinical experiences of the year, the didactics of each year provide a core curriculum allowing for progression from introductory through advanced studies.
 The curriculum for each year of the fellowship is supplemented by clinical case conferences, grand rounds and special programs with prominent leaders in the field from both within and without the Einstein community.

-Second year training takes place at New York City Children’s Center, Bronx Campus, a major Einstein-affiliated training site for fellows, residents, psychology and social work externs.
+Half of the second year of the training program takes place at New York City Children’s Center, Bronx Campus, a major Einstein-affiliated training site and psychology externs.

 Fellows continue to carry a supervised caseload of outpatients at Montefiore during their second year to allow for continuity of care and training.

 As part of the second-year curriculum, a Graduation Paper is required.
 Mentored by senior faculty, the paper is presented to the entire faculty in the spring of the second year.
 In addition to inpatient supervision, second-year fellows are assigned three outpatient supervisors with whom they meet weekly as well as a supervisor for each of the consultation rotations.